 You’ll want to add up all the costs to get your total investment cost for the property.
 Lenders generally won’t loan more than 50% of the land’s purchase price.
 Make sure you have financing to cover all the costs.

 Not sure which type of lot you want to build?
-Talk to My Site Plan to get quotes on either parking lot construction plan.
+Talk to My Site Plan to get quotes on parking lot construction plan.

 • Single-Family